Aggressive Chess Gambits for Attacking Players: Unleashing Tactical Fury from Move One

 Key Tactical Concept:

-The bishops dominate the long diagonals, and the early queen sortie to b3 or f3 targets f7 relentlessly.
+The bishops control the long diagonals and when the queen makes an early foray to b3 or f3, it bears down on f7 incessantly.

 Overview: